-We stopped at couple of cemeteries along the way, spending 10-20 minutes at each one.
-For these roadside cemeteries, I explored them myself, while my mother waited in the car eating breakfast and enjoying her coffee.
+We stopped at couple of cemeteries along the way, spending 10 to 20 minutes at each one.
+Roadside cemeteries I explored myself, while my mother waited in the car eating breakfast and enjoying her coffee.
 She was more interested in visiting Woodlands Cemetery.

 There were two must-see locations on this trip for me, Woodlands Cemetery and the site of the former Algo Centre Mall.
-You may have heard about the Algo Centre Mall.
-On June 23rd in 2012, a section of the roof collapsed, injuring 22 people and killing 2, Lucie Aylwin and Doloris Perizzolo.
+You may have heard of it.
+On June 23rd in 2012, a section of the roof collapsed, injuring 22 people and killing two, Lucie Aylwin and Doloris Perizzolo.

 For more information on what happened at the Algo Centre Mall, there is a short documentary on Youtube by Fascinating Horror that tells the whole story: The Algo Centre Mall Collapse.